 Anyone who wants to do quick product photos on the go, even for taking pictures of gear they’re selling on eBay, would be thrilled to get a portable studio to help them do it easily.
 The Angler Port-a-Cube has a built-in LED light at the top, and it’s 17″ across (43 cm), so it works even with relatively large objects.
 There are other models on the market with more features for more money, but this is a great price for a high-quality portable studio.

-For traveling photographers, especially those who need to fly to a location from time to time, one of the best gifts you can give is a good pair of noise cancelling headphones.
+For travel photographers, especially those who need to fly to a location from time to time, one of the best gifts you can give is a good pair of noise cancelling headphones.
 They make any flight more enjoyable.
-I put this in the sub-$100 category, but the reality is that you can buy these at any price from $30 to hundreds of dollars.
-I use a pair from Sennheiser that has been discontinued; this pair from JVC looks very similar, although feel free to research and find some for whatever budget you have in mind.
+I put this in the sub-$100 category, but the reality is that you can buy noise cancelling headphones at any price from $30 to hundreds of dollars.
+I use a pair from Sennheiser that has been discontinued; this pair from Sony looks very similar, and it’s currently on a huge discount for $88 (normally $198).
+However, with the high number of options on the market today, you certainly have choices if your budget is different.

 This is a bit of a special case item, but for portrait and advertising photographers who want consistent color, the X-Rite ColorChecker Passport checker is a very useful tool for dealing with tricky lighting conditions.
 You can use the ColorChecker to create a custom color profile for your camera, or simply to find the right white balance for a scene.

 I’ve tried a lot of backpacks over the years, and the best, by far, is the Gregory Baltoro 65.
 This pack is legendary in hiking circles, and it doesn’t disappoint in the field; I used it on the longest trek of my life and returned liking it more than almost any other piece of equipment I brought along.
+I use mine with an insert for photo equipment from Shimoda.
 If you’re searching for a gift for a traveling photographer, and they don’t yet have a large pack for longer hikes, this one is the ticket.
+It’s also an incredible value, with some colors (i.e. Navy Blue) less than $200 regardless of whether you select a pack for small, medium, or large body size.

 Godox Flash and Trigger – $156